 Hi!
 I opened the Task Manager and found out that an unfamiliar process named software_reporter_tool.exe caused rather high CPU usage on Windows 10.
 Could you please explain what is Software Reporter Tool and how can I prevent it from loading my CPU?
 Is it a malware or normal process?

-The file software_reporter_tool.exe is absolutely legal one.
+The file software_reporter_tool.exe is absolutely legal software.
 It is distributed with Google Chrome browser.
 Here we will explain, what is it for and how to turn it off to prevent high CPU usage in Windows OS.
+This is the screenshot where you can see how evil is software reporter tool and how severely it burdens my old laptop’s dual-core processor on Windows 10:

 What is Chrome Software Reporter Tool (software_reporter_tool.exe)